 - Frasier: Sexpot Roz Doyle has a noticeably harder time attracting men after becoming a single mother in the fifth season.

 - The Punisher (2017).
-Lampshaded with Beth when she tells Frank, whom she's invited back to her house, that she has a son.
+Lampshaded with Beth when she tells Frank Castle—whom she's invited back to her house for a one night stand—that she has a son.
 Ironically as Frank's last wife and children were murdered, his reasons for avoiding commitment are entirely different from what she thinks.
 Even though Frank decides to leave quietly the next day, he runs into her son downstairs and decides to take them both out for breakfast even though Beth gives him the chance to make a discreet exit.